fleetdm/fleet/articles/enforce-os-updates.md

 ### Available versions for Apple hosts

-The Apple Software Lookup Service (available at [https://gdmf.apple.com/v2/pmv](https://gdmf.apple.com/v2/pmv)) is the official resource to obtain a list of publicly available updates, upgrades and Rapid Security Responses.
-Make sure to use versions available in GDMF, otherwise the update will not be scheduled.
+The Apple Software Lookup Service (available at [https://gdmf.apple.com/v2/pmv](https://gdmf.apple.com/v2/pmv)) is the official resource for obtaining a list of publicly available updates, upgrades, and Rapid Security Responses.
+Make sure to use versions available in GDMF; otherwise, the update will not be scheduled.

 ### Windows